jainaayush01/cool-twitter-name/README.md

-# Real time Twitter followers banner
+# Real time Twitter followers in Your Twitter Name

 Playing around with Feedhive's [twitter-api-client](https://github.com/FeedHive/twitter-api-client)

 ![hero](./banner.gif)

+## Why?
+Because whenever you like/retweet a post it may occur that your followers/friends will read the post and also keeps the chill and cool vibe for the other person still not satisfied? ask [Jai](https://twitter.com/jai_dewani)

+## Future Scope?
+* we can create a banner with the followers count

 ## How to setup for your Twitter